athomasoriginal/starterkit-wagtail/README.rst

     Project has not yet been tested on Windows OS.

-* Postgres 9.0 or sqlite
+* Postgres 9.5

-    While you can configure this project to use other databases, I only provide configurations for Postgres and sqlite at this moment.
+    While you can configure this project to use other databases, We only provide configurations for Postgres as this is our preference.

-* Environment Variables (these won't work with Apache/mod_wsgi)
+* Environment Variables

+    We follow the .env pattern in the src directory.

 Deeper Dive